andrico1234/a2k/README.md

 - 💪🏾 TypeScript to keep things strong(ly typed).
 - 🔥 Lit for quickly crafting reactive web components
 - 📝 Changesets to manage changelogs, versioning, and publishing.
-- 🛠 Web Test Runner for browser testing
+- 🛠 Web Test Runner for browser testing.
 - 🧼 ESLint + Prettier for keeping code clean like a money machine.
-- 🎨 Storybook for cataloging each component
+- 🎨 Storybook for cataloging each component.
-- ☁️ Netlify for hosting a2k in the cloud
+- ☁️ Netlify for hosting a2k in the cloud.
 - 🙋🏽‍♂️ Andrico for keeping things ticking along.

 ## Basic Usage